Skip to main content

 A Member can be designated as a proxy by a maximum of two other Members.

-Designation of a proxy must be made by the Member from their Parliamentary email account by 10am on the Tuesday of the week during which votes will be held for which a Member wishes to designate a proxy.
-Designations must be made to the office of the Presiding Officer (at [email protected]) copied to the Business Team (at [email protected]).
+Designation of a proxy must be made by the Member from their Parliamentary email account by 10.00am on any day there is a meeting of the Parliament during which votes will be held for which a Member wishes to designate a proxy.
+Designations should set out the anticipated duration of a proxy.

-Following receipt of any designations, Presiding Officer will direct Parliamentary officials to verify that:
+Following receipt of any designations, Presiding Officer will direct Parliamentary officials to verify that—

 • Member A wishes to designate Member B as their proxy